The Liberator (newspaper): Inspiration among abolitionists

 Frederick Douglass was at first inspired by The Liberator.
-As he commented upon in his first issue of The North Star, Douglass felt that it was necessary for African-Americans, such as himself, to speak out about their own experiences with injustice.
+As he commented upon in his first issue of The North Star, Douglass felt that it was necessary for African Americans, such as himself, to speak out about their own experiences with injustice.
 He claimed that those that experienced injustice were the ones that must demand justice.
 Soon after, Douglass began writing his own abolitionist newspaper, The North Star.
 By 1851 Douglass broke bitterly with Garrison and now worked for abolition and equality through the U.S. Constitution and political system.

 in 1836, five years after he agreed to be The Liberator's agent in Rhode Island, Alfred Niger helped to found the Rhode Island Anti-Slavery Society, one of only two Black men in the entire organization.

 Resistance

+What changed The Liberator from a small abolitionist organ to a national one was the attention paid to it in the South.
+Southern papers reprinted and editorialized its articles and announcements, thus bringing them further to the attention of Northern readers and editors.